 You need to be highly motivated and demonstrate a keen interest in your chosen subject.
 Offers of a place on the course are dependent on your qualifications and practical aptitude.
 You will need:

 You will have an interview and initial assessment in maths and English and will attend a skills test.
 You will also be required to present a current portfolio of work at your interview.
 Parents and carers are welcome to attend the interview but not the initial assessment.
 If you are successful, you will be allocated a place to study.

-You will also develop your skills in maths and English, which will support your main programme of study, help your future progression and enhance your life skills.
+You will also develop your skills in maths and English, which will support your progression to further study or employment.